-Valley View Community School has an A.P.I. of 801 and ranks 5 out of 10 when compared to similar schools.
+Valley View Community School has an A.P.I. of 808 and ranks 5 out of 10 when compared to similar schools.
 The 2011-2012 California Standardized Test results indicate Valley View met all of their AYP targets for all subgroups in Language Arts and Math, except for the Socioeconomically Disadvantaged Subgroup.
-Valley View met the "Safe Harbor" targets and will be in year 2 of 2 in Program Improvement during 2012-13.
+This information will be available in December 2011.
+Valley View will then know whether they have met the "Safe Harbor" targets and will be in year 1 or 2 of Program Improvement.